Which one should you pick, grass-fed beef or regular beef? Which one is healthier? Let’s break down the differences and benefits here!

 - Melengesterol acetate

-- Trenbolone acetate.
+- Trenbolone acetate

-And we’re finding out that our own consumption of estrogen from hormone-fed beef can cause cancer, premature puberty and male infertility.
+And we’re finding out that our own consumption of estrogen from hormone-fed beef can cause cancer, premature puberty, and male infertility.

 - A 4-way viral and 5-way leptospirosis vaccine and vibriosis protection cocktail

 - A drug to prevent clostridial diseases which can be fatal to cattle

-- A medicine to prevent calf scours
+- Medicine to prevent calf scours

 Doesn’t it make you wonder what beef that doesn’t contain residues of all these chemical and anti-parasitic substances tastes like?

-In fact, around four times more antibiotics were used for animals than were used by humans in America in 2009.
+In fact, around four times more antibiotics were used for animals than by humans in America in 2009.
 And these antibiotics aren’t primarily used to treat cow diseases or alleviate their suffering when they’re unwell.

 Nope.
 They’re often used just in case, as well as to fatten them up and make them grow more.

-The crowded conditions they’re raised in also make them sick more often, so preventative measures probably seem even more critical.
+The crowded conditions cows are raised in also make them sick more often, so preventative measures probably seem even more critical.
 Because a sick cow costs money, of course.

 So what does this routine antibiotic use in cows mean for you?
-Unfortunately, it could mean antibiotic resistance.
-But it also means you might be consuming a lot more than beef when you slice into that yummy steak and slide the fork into your mouth.
+Unfortunately, it can mean antibiotic resistance, but it also means you might be consuming a lot more than beef when you slice into that yummy steak and slide the fork into your mouth.

-Some commercial beef is irradiated, which is another way of saying blasted with gamma rays produced by radioactive material or electricity to kill bacterial.
+Some commercial beef is irradiated, which is another way of saying blasted with gamma rays produced by radioactive material or electricity to kill bacteria.
 They don’t know what effect this has on the body just yet.

-Imagine you were allowed to roam free and eat all the natural food available around you for the first 70% of your life, and then you were denied some of the most basic requirements of life for the rest: fresh air, space and normal social interaction.
+Imagine you were allowed to roam free and eat all the natural food available around you for the first 70% of your life, and then you were denied some of the most basic requirements of life for the rest: fresh air, space, and normal social interaction.

 It’s like being taken good care of until your old age and then being cast out into the cold.
 That’s basically what grain-fed cows have to deal with.
 In some ranches, they are kept in tight cages their entire lives.